 Sie befinden sich hier: Forschung Forschung nach Rechtsgebieten Völkerrecht Labour Governance by International Economic Institutions

 When thinking about international labour governance, the first term that will come to mind to most is the International Labour Organization (ILO).
 Created as early as in 1919, the ILO has been mandated with the regulation of labour standards and employment policy among other matters pertaining to the world of work.
 Over time though, a number of other international institutions have become relevant in this field.
-International Economic Institutions are of particular relevance in this regard.
+International economic institutions are of particular relevance in this regard.
 Some of these institutions are vested with resources and policy leverage that by far exceed the means available to the ILO.
-The scope of activities of many of these institutions has expanded over time, thereby at times venturing deeply into the realm of competences that was originally entrusted to the ILO.
-This raises a host of questions, including what the implications of this development are for labour standards at the domestic level and how these governance activities by these actors affect international labour governance as a whole.
+The scope of activities of many of these institutions has expanded over time, thereby venturing deeply into the realm of competences that was originally entrusted to the ILO.
+This raises a host of questions, including as to what the implications of this development are for labour standards at the domestic level and how these governance activities by these actors affect international labour governance as a whole.